 An introduction into the Authelia roadmap.

-WebAuthn requires urgent implementation as it is being deprecated by Chrome.
+WebAuthn requires urgent implementation as Chrome removed support of their U2F API since August 2022.
 It is a modern evolution of the FIDO U2F protocol and is very similar in many ways.
 It even includes a backwards compatability extension called the FIDO AppID Extension which allows a previously registered FIDO U2F device to be used with the protocol to authenticate.

 This section represents the stages involved in implementation of this feature.
 The stages are either in order of implementation due to there being an underlying requirement to implement them in this order, or in their likely order due to how important or difficult to implement they are.